Descendents: New singles and 9th & Walnut (2018–present)

-Lyrical and musical style
+Artistry

+Musical style and instrumentation

-Over the years the Descendents style of music has changed from short under a minute hardcore style songs to average length 2–3 minute punk rock songs.
-The lyrical content of the Descendents made them being cited at the time as one of the most significant punk bands of the 1980s hardcore punk movement.
-Critics have cited that their earlier music style which reflected hardcore punk being influential to modern day skate punk and pop punk.
+Over the years, the Descendents style of music has changed from short under a minute hardcore style songs to average length 2–3 minute punk rock songs.
+Critics have cited that their earlier music style which reflected hardcore punk being influential to modern day skate punk and pop-punk.
 Steven Blush, author of American Hardcore: A Tribal History, remarked that their "cheeky love songs disguised as hardcore blasts became the most aped formula in rock."
 Ned Raggett of AllMusic in his review of Milo Goes to College called it "an unpretentious, catchy winner.
 The playing of the core band is even better than before, never mistaking increased skill with needing to show off; the Lombardo/Stevenson rhythm section is in perfect sync, while Navetta provides the corrosive power.
 Add in Aukerman's in-your-face hilarity and fuck-off stance, and it's punk rock that wears both its adolescence and brains on its sleeve."

 Bill Stevenson attributed the change of their sound to the band's invention of the "Bonus Cup": "We took ⅓ of a cup of instant coffee grounds, added some hot water, threw in about 5 spoonfuls of sugar, and proceeded to play 10 second songs.
 The Bonus Cup became a part of everyday Descendents life."
 Aukerman later recalled: "We started drinking too much coffee; 'cause of that and the addition of me, the music became very quick and all about bursts of energy.
 It's interesting: we started very melodic, then moved to hardcore, but melded the two at a certain point and became melodic hardcore."

-During the band's first reformation, the songs got longer, darker, and experimental.
+During the band's first reformation, the songs got longer, darker, and more experimental.
 Enjoy! was marked by the use of toilet humor, with references to defecation and flatulence in its artwork, the title track, and "Orgofart".
 It also displayed a darker, more heavy metal-influenced sound in songs like "Hürtin' Crüe", "Days Are Blood", and "Orgo 51", with other songs recalling the pop-influenced punk of the band's previous efforts.